OPPO-Mente-Lab/X2I/README.md

 ### Image2image

-MLLM empowers X2I with the capability to understand  both single and multiple images, enabling it to perform reference-guided image generation, celebrity, and multi-image composition tasks. <br/>
+X2I supports reference-guided image generation, celebrity, and multi-image composition tasks. <br/>
 You can run the image2image task like this: